mgm-interns/teamradio2-frontend/README.md

 - src/index.tsx is the TypeScript entry point.

 You can delete or rename the other files.

+In folder Pages, each page is just the combination of many modules.
+It defines position and custom style for module.
+So it's easy to change structure of a page, you just need to put a module into the right position.

 # How to name a folder and a file?
 - Folder name: <component name>.